Skip to main content

 1. Set Your Thermostat to 78°F When Home

-The Department of Energy recommends 78°F when you are home and awake.
-Every degree below 78 increases your cooling costs by 6–8%.
-Setting the thermostat to 72°F instead of 78°F can add $50–$80 per month to your bill.
-If 78 feels warm, use ceiling fans — they make a room feel 4–6 degrees cooler without significantly increasing electricity use.
+The Department of Energy commonly uses 78°F as an efficient cooling setpoint when you are home and awake.
+Every degree lower increases runtime, and the monthly cost impact depends on your home, utility rate, insulation, and equipment.
+If 78 feels warm, use ceiling fans - they can make a room feel cooler without adding much electricity use.

 2. Use a Programmable or Smart Thermostat